 You don’t need to be on every platform.
 In fact, you probably shouldn’t be.
 Here’s how I think about the decision:

 - What’s your goal?
-Reach (X), professional network (LinkedIn), visual storytelling (Instagram/YouTube), community (private group), personal archive (notes app).
+Reach (X), professional network (LinkedIn), direct audience (newsletter), long-form video (YouTube), casual updates (stories), community (private group), personal archive (notes), self-record (journal).

 - Who’s your audience?
-Strangers (X, YouTube), professional contacts (LinkedIn), friends (Facebook, Instagram), trusted circle (private community), yourself (notes, AI).
+Strangers (X, YouTube), professional contacts (LinkedIn), active subscribers (newsletter), friends and acquaintances (stories), trusted circle (private community), yourself (journal, notes, AI).

 - What’s the risk?
-Public and permanent (blog, X, LinkedIn, YouTube), semi-public (Facebook, Instagram), private (community, notes, AI).
+Public and permanent (blog, newsletter, X, LinkedIn, YouTube), semi-public but ephemeral (stories), private (journal, community, notes, AI).

-I personally use my blog, LinkedIn, X (sparingly), and the GLC.
-I dropped Facebook and Instagram years ago and haven’t missed them.
+I personally use my blog, LinkedIn, X (sparingly), Instagram stories occasionally, and the GLC.
+I stopped posting to the permanent Facebook and Instagram feeds years ago but kept stories active for the reasons in Layer 6.
 Your mix will be different based on your goals and comfort level.

 The One Rule That Ties It All Together